Natural-Goldfish/CatDogClassification/README.md

 </br></br>

 - **Data Argumentation**</br></br>
 I performed data argumentation to make model more stable and to complement the small dataset.
-Techniques applied here are _resize_, _normalization_, _horizontal flip with random probability_.
+Techniques applied here are _horizontal flip with random probability_, _resize_ and _normalization_.
 </br></br>

 # Metirc